mzattera/predictive-powers/README.md

 Currently, following services are provided by `AiEndpoint`:

-  * `ModelService` provide methods to access model metadata (e.g. list models, get model context size, etc.).
+  * `ModelService`: provides methods to access model metadata (e.g. list models, get model context size, etc.).

-  * `CompletionService`; text completion (including insertions): basically, it executes given text prompt.
+  * `CompletionService`: text completion (including insertions): basically, it executes given text prompt.

-  * `ChatService` handles conversations with an agent, taking care of agent personality and conversation history.
+  * `ChatService`: handles conversations with an agent, taking care of agent personality and conversation history.

-     OpenAI implementation supports function/tools calls as well.
+     OpenAI implementation supports function calls as well.

-  * `EmbeddingService` embeds text and calculates semantic (cosine) similarity between texts; it takes care of automatically splitting long texts when needed.
+  * `EmbeddingService`: embeds text and calculates semantic (cosine) similarity between texts; it takes care of automatically splitting long texts when needed.

-  * `QuestionAnsweringService` answers questions, using a user-provided context.
+  * `QuestionAnsweringService`: answers questions, using an user-provided context.
 The context can be a list of embeddings from a [knowledge base](#kb).

-  * `QuestionExtractionService` extracts different kinds of questions from a text (e.g. true/false question, multiple choices quizzes, etc.).
+  * `QuestionExtractionService`: extracts different kinds of questions from a text (e.g. true/false question, multiple choices quizzes, etc.).
 It automatically handles long texts.

      Provided only over OpenAI endpoint for now.

-  * `ImageGenerationService` to create images.
+  * `ImageGenerationService`: to create images.

-     Provided over both OpenAI (DALL-E) and Hugging Face (Openjourney000) endpoints.
+     Provided over both OpenAI (DALL-E) and Hugging Face (Openjourney) endpoints.

 Unsurprisingly (?), `SearchEndpoint` provides only one service:

-  * `SearchService` Can search the Internet for data.
+  * `SearchService`: searches the Internet for data.

 The below example shows how to get the `CompletionService` to complete a sentence.
 Notice how service abstraction allows you to switch between two different service providers, only by changing a single line of code.